nwoltman/node-mysql-plus/README.md

 ### Foreign Keys

 Foreign keys are defined using the `foreignKeys` property, which is an object that maps column names to a reference table column.
-The reference table column can be specified with either an object or a string of the form `<table name>.<column name>`.
+The reference table column can be specified with either an object or a string of the form `'<table name>.<column name>'`.
 If an object, the following properties may be set: `table` (required), `column` (required), `onDelete`, `onUpdate`.

 **Example:**
 ```js